syncfusion-content/wpf-docs/wpf/PivotGrid/Pivot-Value-Chooser.md

 {% endhighlight %}

-### Showing the Pivot value chooser with all the default values
+## Pivot value chooser with all the default values

-After defining PivotGrid control in RowPivotsOnly mode, raise the Loaded event of PivotGrid.
-Inside the PivotGrid_Loaded() event, set the property **ShowPivotValueChooser**.
+After defining PivotGrid control in RowPivotsOnly mode, raise the loaded event of PivotGrid.
+Inside the `PivotGrid_Loaded()` event, set the property `ShowPivotValueChooser` to true.

-Please refer the below code snippet.

 {% highlight C# %}